Marc Juneau, Education Director and Instructor

 Lucas Dunn

 A native Vermonter, Lucas grew up on the Canadian border.
-While he was working at a predominantly French-speaking campground in Alburgh, he gained French speaking ability language and an appreciation for Québec’s culture and people.
+While he was working at a predominantly French-speaking campground in Alburgh, he gained French-speaking ability and an appreciation for Québec’s culture and people.
 He formally studied French at Middlebury College from 2005 to 2009.
 After graduation he taught French in public schools.
 In 2015 he completed Middlebury’s Immersion program and earned his master’s degree.
 For the past ten years he has worked as a middle and high school French teacher.
 He has lived in Bordeaux, France, and frequents Québec.
 At the AFLCR he strives to improve students’ French speaking ability; to increase their appreciation of Québécois and French cultures in Vermont; and to help break down linguistic and cultural barriers.
 He hopes the Burlington area will become even more of a hub for visiting Québécois, and will increasingly embrace French language and culture.
+UPDATE: In October 2024, Lucas was recognized as UVM’s Outstanding Teacher of the Year for 2024/25.

 Marcus Grace